nikhilsukhdev/Sales-Data-Analysis/README.md

 A repo containing a project to analyze sales of an electronics store

 ### Introduction
-This repository holds an end-to-end Data Analytics project wherein sales data pertaining to a .
+This repository holds an end-to-end Data Analytics project wherein sales data pertaining to a leading electronics store has been extensively analyzed .
 The repo contanisn the following items:
 **1. Dataset
 **2. EDA notebook
 **3. Report containing the insights after performing EDA